nachos/nachos-settings/README.md

-# nachos-settings
+# settings-taco
-The app that manages the nachos settings
+The taco that manages the nachos settings